apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China's CPI climbs by a less-than-expected 0.6% as transport and home goods prices fall**
+**Apple reportedly updating AirPods Max tomorrow: USB-C, better noise cancellation**

-You can read more about it [here](https://www.cnbc.com/2024/09/09/chinas-consumer-price-index-climbs-0point6percent-in-august-missing-expectations.html).
+You can read more about it [here](https://9to5mac.com/2024/09/08/new-airpods-max-tomorrow/).

 ## Requirements
 - Python 3.8